Slaying of the Basques

-The Slaying of the Spaniards (also known as the Spanish Killings; Spánverjavígin /is/) was the last documented massacre in Icelandic history.
+The Slaying of the Basques (known historically as the Slaying of the Spaniards, and also known as the Basque Killings; Baskavígin /is/) was the last documented massacre in Icelandic history.
 A party of Basque whalers went on a whaling expedition to Iceland and were killed after a conflict in 1615 with local people in the region of the Westfjords.

 Background

-During the first half of the sixteenth century, Spanish whalers set up the world's first large-scale whaling industry in Newfoundland.
+During the first half of the sixteenth century, Basque whalers set up the world's first large-scale whaling industry in Newfoundland.
 The center of this industry was some ten ports on the southern coast of Labrador.
 During the peak years of the 1560s and 1570s, the fleet comprised around 30 ships manned by up to 2,000 men, who killed approximately 400 whales each year.
-By the beginning of the seventeenth century, Spanish whaling had reached Iceland.
+By the beginning of the seventeenth century, Basque whaling had reached Iceland.